-"Hybrid" approaches to ARM design use a mix of index research, cost forecasts, or other methods that ensure the independence of ARM escalation from the utility's own cost.
-The most popular hybrid approach in the United States has been to index utility revenue that compensates utilities for O&M expenses while using an alternative method for capital cost revenue.
+"Hybrid" approaches to ARM design use a mix of index research and, cost forecasts, or other methods that ensure the independence of ARM escalation from the utility's own cost.
+25 The most popular hybrid approach in the United States is has been to index utility revenue that compensates utilities for O&M expenses while using forecasts an alternative method for capital cost revenue.

-8 Pros and Cons
+Pros and Cons

-9 Indexing for O&M expenses provides protection from hyperinflationary episodes and limits the scope of forecasting evidence.
-Good data on O&M input price trends of utilities are 10 11 available in the United States.
-The idea of indexing a utility's O&M compensation has such 12 appeal that it is sometimes used outside the context of a comprehensive multiyear rate plan.
-13 For example, indexing has been used to escalate test year O&M expenses in Massachusetts.
-14 The forecast approach to capital costs, meanwhile, accommodates diverse capital cost 15 trajectories.
+Indexing for O&M expenses provides protection from hyperinflationary episodes and limits the scope of forecasting evidence.
+Good data on O&M input price trends of utilities are available in the United States.
+The idea of indexing a utility's O&M compensation has such appeal that it is sometimes used outside the context of a comprehensive multiyear rate plan.
+For example, indexing has been used to escalate test year O&M expenses in Massachusetts.
+The forecast approach to capital costs, meanwhile, accommodates diverse capital cost trajectories.
 The complicated issue of designing index based ARMs for total cost is sidestepped.

-16 On the other hand, we have shown that capital cost forecasts can be complex and 17 controversial.
-Basing capex forecasts on an average of recent past capex weakens its cost 18 containment incentives in repeated applications.
+On the other hand, we have shown that capital cost forecasts can be complex and controversial.
+Custom indexes of utility O&M input price inflation are readily available in CanadaBasing capex forecasts on an average of recent past capex weakens its cost containment incentives in repeated applications.

-20 A hybrid approach to ARM design was pioneered in California which has been used 21 there periodically since the 1980s.
-Indexing applies to revenue for O&M expenses while 22 revenue for capital costs is based on forecasts.
-A number of tools have been used to simplify 23 capex forecasts, including taking an average of recent historical capex or the capex approved for 24 the forward test year establishing the revenue requirement for the first plan period.
-25 The restriction on rate case frequency in California has encouraged a great deal of ARM 26 design experimentation.
-The hybrid approach has been found to be adaptable to the diverse 27 cost trajectories of California's gas and electric utilities and has been used from time to time before and after the restructuring of the electric power industry.
-The hybrid approach has recently been used in the ARMs of Southern California Edison and the three Hawaiian Electric utilities.
+The A hybrid approach to ARM design was pioneered in California-which has been used there periodically since the 1980s.
+Indexing applies to revenue for O&M expenses while revenue for capital costs is based on forecasts.
+A number of tools have been used to simplify capex forethe forwaThe capex forecasts, including taking an average of recent historical capex or the capex approved for the forward test year establishing the revenue requirement for the first plan period.

-&lt;sup>23 A "hybrid" designation can in principle be applied to a number of ARM design methods, including that used in Britain.
+25 A "hybrid" designation can in principle be applied to a number of ARM design methods, including that used in Britain.